All Episodes

 joe rogan

-And then as it spreads out further, we can know some people sort of, we kind of know of them and But there's a small group that would be your family, a larger group that would be your tribe, and then there's neighboring tribes.
+Yeah, Dunbar's number, meaning we have in our mind the ability to hold a relationship with a certain number of people intimately, and then as it spreads out further, we can know some people sort of, we kind of know of them, but there's just a small group that would be your family, a larger group that would be your tribe, and then there's neighboring tribes.

 elliott west